Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 • Lastly, they foster social interaction by creating opportunities for shared experiences.

-These benefits are not just confined to patients; caregivers also gain through empathetic understanding that harmonises caregiving efforts.
+These benefits are not just confined to patients; caregivers also gain through empathetic understanding that harmonises efforts.

 This is crucial as caregiver well-being significantly influences patient outcomes.